Events Archive

 Workshop Three: Heritage and Material Culture

-Chair: Ian Henderson
+Chair: Dr Ian Henderson

 This workshop explored how the study of indigenous performance practices might illuminate key characteristics of heritage and how these practices relate to social cohesion.
 Invited speakers and participants discussed the functions of heritage within its specific social/cultural groups as well as in cross-cultural situations.
 Heritage was considered not just in terms of transmitting and perpetuating objects, discourses, values and practices, but also in an expanded sense as mobilising historical understanding or social memory to nourish a desire for solidarity between generations.
 Heritage practices and industries were thus understood to be dynamic expressions as much concerned with modes and impulses for transmission as with the creation of tangible archives.